joshua-ketor/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-This directory contains all tasks for **0x06.
-C - More pointers, arrays and strings**
+This directory contains all tasks for **0x07.
+C - Even more pointers, arrays and strings**